nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Add a task into task list**

 **MSS**

-1. User requests to add a task
+1. User requests to add a task.
-2. MODPRO shows the task added
+2. MODPRO shows the task added.
+3. MODPRO updates the progress bar to include the added task. </br>
    Use case ends.

 **Extensions**
 * 1a.
+The command format is invalid.
+    * 1a1.
+MODPRO shows the add task command message usage. </br>
+      Use case ends.
+* 1b.
+The module code is invalid.
+    * 1b1.
+MODPRO shows an error message stating module code constraints. </br>
+      Use case ends.
+* 1c.
 The given description is empty.

-    * 1a1.
-MODPRO shows an error message.
+    * 1c1.
+MODPRO shows an error message stating task description constraints. </br>
+      Use case ends.
+* 1d.
+The module does not exist in the task list.
+    * 1d1.MODPRO show an error message stating that module does not exist. </br>
       Use case ends.

 **Use case: List tasks in task list**